mxagar/machine_learning_ibm/02_Regression/project/README.md

 # IBM Machine Learning Certificate: Regression Project

-We need to choose a data set in which we apply regression and write a report (a PDF) describing the data analysis and the insights.
+We need to choose a dataset in which we apply regression and write a report (a PDF) describing the data analysis and the insights.
 Submitting the code is optional.

 Requirements: